sanjaysikder/Oracle-APEX-Interactive-Grid-Custom-Toolbar/README.md

 ## Create Button Configuration

-The Create button is added to the right side of the Interactive Grid toolbar and can be used to open a modal dialog page for data entry.
+The Create button is added to the right side of the Interactive Grid toolbar and can be used to open a Modal Dialog page for data entry.

 ### JavaScript Configuration